louminod/great_expectations_api/README.md

  - Launch the initialization of great_expectations
  - Configure the environment

-During this initialization, you will have to setup great_expecta
+During this initialization, you will have to setup great_expectation.
+Follow these steps:

+ 1. List item

+### 2) Start the REST API

+    python3 great_expectations_api start

+You will be asked to fill in:

+ - IP :

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NTE3NDQxNl19
+eyJoaXN0b3J5IjpbLTE2ODY4NjgxMjJdfQ==
 -->